Frequently asked questions

 Who owns Eress?

-Eress partners jointly own Eress organisation and its system, Erex.
+Eress partners jointly own both the Eress organisation and the Erex system.

 Who can join Eress?